 Sometimes as a photographer it’s easy to get into a rut.
 You just can’t seem to make that next step to push your photography further.
 Photo tours or workshops might be expensive, but they also offer a really great option for people to expand their photography knowledge.
 On a recent tour, one guest pointed out that often for amateur photographers, spending a couple of weeks photographing is the most amount of photography they might do in months!
 Like anything, the more you do it and the more you are guided, the more likely you are to improve as a photographer.
-But beware because not all photography tours are the same and I have come to know many a horror story.
+But beware because not all photography tours are the same and I have come to know many horror stories.
 So here is a checklist of 5 things you should check before booking a photo tour.

 Is it a photo tour?